syncfusion-content/windowsforms-docs/WindowsForms/ColorUI/faq/How-to-add-a-ColorUI-Control-to-a-Popup-Menu.md

 ---
 layout: post
-title: How to add a ColorUI Control to a Popup Menu
+title: How to add a ColorUI Control to a Popup Menu | WindowsForms | Syncfusion
 description: how to add a colorui control to a popup menu
 platform: WindowsForms
 control: ColorUI